 Security and Risk Management:

-A domain about different aspects of risk, which will have 16% Weight in the exam: This is a domain is going to be covering general, basic concepts in information security, especially focusing on confidentiality, integrity, and availability (CIA).
-Testers, then, are evaluated on skills related to the implementation of security policies and procedure as well as on the perfecting of business continuity planning and recovery points as well as implementing solid user awareness programs.
+A domain about different aspects of risk, which will have 16% Weight in the exam: This is a domain that is going to be covering general, basic concepts in information security, especially focusing on confidentiality, integrity, and availability (CIA).
+Testers, then, are evaluated on skills related to the implementation of security policies and procedures as well as on the perfecting of business continuity planning and recovery points as well as implementing solid user awareness programs.

 Great emphasis is going to be placed on risk management especially in relation to the safe acquisition of new services, software, and hardware.

 Asset Security: A domain about securing assets, which will have 10% Weight in the exam: This is an important domain as it deals with the issues related to the management of data and the concept of ownership of information.
 This includes knowledge of the different roles regarding data processing (owner, processor, etc.:) as well as privacy concerns and limitations of use.

 Security Engineering A domain on applying principles in IS architecture design, which will have 12% Weight in the exam: This is a domain would be having a wide scope and covering several important concepts in information security.
 Candidates are tested on security engineering processes, models, and design principles.